DataFlexCode/DTAI/README.md

 Version 0.1

 This is a library intended to provide a standard interface for sending text prompts to AIs and receiving text responses back.

+This library can be used for both Windows and Web applications.
+It has no dependencies on other libraries or ActiveX components.

 The approach is to have a class defined for each AI that implements the REST API calls necessary to communicate with the AI.